1. Start by Creating Your Image First

 4. Edit the Image if Needed

-Double-click the generated image to open the editor.
+Double-click the generated image to open it in the editor and make adjustments before animating.

 Remove unwanted objects